Jibri Blount: Professional career

-Miami Dolphins

 On May 6, 2021, Blount signed with the Miami Dolphins of the NFL as a tight end.
 He was waived on July 26, 2021.

-Arlington Renegades

 Blount was assigned to the Arlington Renegades of the XFL on January 6, 2023.

 Personal life

 Blount's father is Mel Blount, an NFL Hall of Fame inductee who played for the Pittsburgh Steelers.
 When Jibri was in third grade, he brought two of his father's championship rings to class without telling him.
 His older brother Akil was signed by the Miami Dolphins in 2016, and younger brother Khalid plays football for Duquesne.